GetPageSpeed/nginx-extras-docs/docs/lua/macaroons.md

 ---

 title: "LuaJIT FFI Bindings to libmacaroons – Macaroons are flexible authorization credentials that support decentralized delegation, attenuation, and verification"
-description: "RPM package lua-resty-macaroons: LuaJIT FFI Bindings to libmacaroons – Macaroons are flexible authorization credentials that support decentralized delegation, attenuation, and verification"
+description: "RPM package lua-resty-macaroons: LuaJIT FFI Bindings to libmacaroons – Macaroons are flexible authorization credentials that support decentralized..."

 ---